 The harsh reality is that in Zimbabwe’s case the boycott has only had a negative effect on ordinary citizens.
 Tourism used to provide employment for thousands of people and supported countless others who provided peripheral services, but many of these jobs were lost when travel agents deleted Zimbabwe from their brochures and tourists took avoiding action.
 People who used to rely on tourism became penniless and desperate and joined hordes of other unemployed, migrating – usually illegally – to nearby countries where most found abject misery and violence rather than the promise of a better future they were hoping for.

-It is now 2016 and things are slowly changing for the better with a gradual, but consistent increase in visitors and these numbers are growing year on year.
+It is now 2019 and things are slowly changing for the better with a gradual, but consistent increase in visitors and these numbers are growing year on year.
+Last year was the best year in tourist numbers since the peak of 1999.
 Tourism is also benefiting from the lack of governmental travel advisories or bans in recent years.
 As a result, some tourist properties are being upgraded while many others are adding more rooms.
-Better still, there’s an encouraging number of newly built accommodation coming on the market, all resulting in a much needed increase in employment.
+Better still, there’s an encouraging increasing number of newly built accommodation coming on the market, all resulting in a much needed increase in employment.

-I am of course aware of all the counter-arguments, many of which deserve serious consideration.
-Yes, the government does benefi t from visa fees, VAT and tourism taxes but these add up to a tiny percentage of your tourism spend.
-I have taken a strong pro-tourism stance after careful consideration of the pros and cons, but for me, the most persuasive argument comes from all the many Zimbabweans I meet – ordinary citizens, black and white – all of whom, without exception, earnestly want tourists to return.
+We have taken a strong pro-tourism stance after careful consideration of the pros and cons, but for us, the most persuasive argument comes from all the many Zimbabweans we meet, ordinary citizens all of whom, without exception, earnestly want tourists to return.
 None of them can understand how staying away from their country can possibly help them.
-Neither can I. We’ve tried a boycott and that didn’t work so it’s time for a diff erent approach.
+Neither can we.
+We’ve tried a boycott and that didn’t work so it’s time for a different approach.
 In short you will do much more to help the country and its wonderful people by visiting it, rather than boycotting it.